fajieyuan/recommendation_transfer_learning_pretraining/README.md

 # recommendation_transfer_learning_pretraining
-Pre-training and Transfer learning papers and datasets for recommendation and universal user representations
+Pre-training and Transfer learning papers for recommendation and universal user representations

 Several of our research papers that apply pre-training, transfer learning and representation learning for cross-domain recommendation and user profile prediction: